-Megan, Olivia, and Violet are available and most of these dogs are pictured on my Girls & Boys Pages.
+Megan and Olivia are available and most of these dogs are pictured on my Girls Page.

 If you are interested in one of my adult Frenchies please provide your contact information and the answers to the following questions on an email (go to my contact page and answer the questions) and I will start calling people back at, in the order that I receive emails.
 You should be prepared to meet the adult retiring dog at the Strafford Vet Clinic in Strafford, Missouri with any dogs or children, under 12 years of age, that you have.
 This is a requirement.